How to Create a Strong Brand Name

 The name is appropriate and triggers emotions.

-Happy Socks, for example, limits itself to the production of socks.
-What about their underwear?
+Happy Socks, for example, limits itself to producing socks.
+Isn’t it strange that the company also sells underwear?

 The name is available.